 · Hardness and Extreme Ductility

 Due to the higher carbon and chromium content, 4140 steel is harder than normal steel.
 It has a high tensile strength of 148000 PSI which means it can stay unbroken in heavy loading conditions.
-This steel is also exceptionally ductile, easy to draw into wires.
+This steel is also exceptionally ductile, and easy to draw into wires.

 · Anti-Corrosion Property